y1052895290/SourceSinkPushPull/README.md

 For those looking to do more advanced setups, the exact inputs/outputs of each combinator are as follows:
 - General In: The contents of this station.
 Used to decide if new deliveries are needed.
 - General Out: Nothing, but reserved for future utility information.
-- Provide In: The contents of the stopped train.
-Connected automatically.
+- Provide In: The contents of the stopped train (connected automatically).
+Control signals for setting provide modes (optional).
 - Provide Out: The counts of all items/fluids that still need to be loaded.
-- Request In: The contents of the stopped train.
-Connected automatically.
+- Request In: The contents of the stopped train (connected automatically).
+Control signals for setting request modes (optional).
 - Request Out: The counts of all items/fluids that still need to be unloaded.

 ## Depots and Fuelers

 In SSPP, a *depot* or *fueler* is simply a vanilla train stop with the appropriate name.
 Depots **must** be configured with a train limit of one, as trains waiting behind others may still be tasked with new deliveries.
 Fuelers **must** be configured with no train limit, unless you have as many of them as you have trains, as SSPP expects a fueler to always be available.

-## FAQ

-TODO